bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/08_3_Multisig_P2SH_P2WSH_P2MS_2_4.md

 The witness, located in the `txinwitness` field contains
   * an empty string that will convert to a useless but mandatory `00` value due to a bug in `OP_CHECKMULTISIG`
   * Alice_0 and Bob_0 signatures
-  * and our redeem script
+  * and our witness script

 ## What's Next?